Islamic architecture: Yemeni

 Yemen is also notable for its historic tower-houses, built on two or more floors.
 These houses vary in form and materials from region to region.
-They are typically built of mud (either rammed earth or sun-dried mud-brick), stone, or a combination of both, with timber used for roofs and floors.
-In some cases, as at Sanaa, the lower floors are built in heavier stone and the upper floors are built in lighter brick.
-Mud is sometimes mixed with straw and the walls are sometimes finished with lime.
-Traditionally, the ground floor could be used for practical functions such as agriculture, the middle floors consisted of various multi-functional rooms, and the top floor often had a large reception room (mafraj) which also enjoyed the best views.
-Some villages and towns, such as Rada'a, were built around a fortified citadel (e.g. the Citadel of Rada'a), others were encircled by a high mud-brick wall (e.g. Shibam), and some were built so that the houses themselves formed an outer wall along an elevated position (e.g. Khawlan).
+They are typically built of mud (rammed earth or sun-dried mud-brick), stone, or a combination of both, with timber used for roofs and floors.
 While these structures are repaired and restored over time, this architectural style has remained generally unchanged for hundreds of years.
-The old city of Sanaa is a prominent example which preserves many of these houses.
-Today it is a UNESCO World Heritage Site, although its conservation is threatened by the ongoing Yemeni Civil War.
+The old city of Sanaa, a UNESCO World Heritage Site today, contains many examples.
+Some villages and towns, such as Rada'a, were built around a fortified citadel (e.g. the Citadel of Rada'a), others were encircled by a high mud-brick wall (e.g. Shibam), and some were built so that the houses themselves formed an outer wall along the perimeter (e.g. Khawlan).